 Meet the Kilimanjaro Advisory Board members!
 These enthusiastic past travelers help us fine-tune our trips to make your Kilimanjaro experience even more unforgettable.
 They also help us spread the word about Thomson’s life-changing treks.
 We’re so grateful for their input, and we’re proud to have them as part of the Thomson family!

-Two words to describe my trek: Fulfilling journey!
+Two words to describe my trek: Challenging and spiritual

 My dream trek: Kili was my dream trek.
 I would also venture to climb Machu Picchu in Peru.

 Most memorable moment on Kili: Scrambling across the Barranco Wall.

 Something unexpected: I am the founder and CEO of a non-profit organization named Silence the Guns that seeks to address violence in any form, especially gun violence among urban youth.
 My trek to Kili was to raise funds for the organization.